BUILDING THE MODERN DAY SOLDIER | Darrin Henry

 Although doubting her own academic abilities Claire gave it a go and surprised herself.
 “There’s no way I would have achieved what I have in my life if I hadn’t joined the army.
 No way.
 I’m very grateful of that.
 I didn’t have the money for a start, I didn’t have the patience and I didn’t have the will really, but the Army has literally changed my life.”

 Claire’s career has seen her specialise on the Army’s Lynx and then the newer Wildcat helicopters.
-She’s completed four tours in Afghanistan, one in Iraq and worked on exercises all over Europe, Morocco and the Middle East, all the while building a wealth of experience and knowledge as an Aircraft Engineer.
+She’s completed four tours in Afghanistan, one in Iraq and worked on exercises all over Europe, Morocco and the Middle East, all the while building a wealth of experience and knowledge in Aircraft Engineering.
 Her four and half year posting in Germany she describes as “absolutely amazing.”

 The British Army REME Corps Metalsmith